ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Let the SCITT name for the message be the URN constructed from the following URI template, according to {{-URITemplate}}:

-Let the `message-type`, be "statement" for Statements and Artifacts.
+Let the `message-type`, be "statement" for Statements about Artifacts.

 ~~~
 urn:ietf:params:scitt:\